qmk/qmk_firmware/docs/coding_conventions_python.md

 # Testing

 We use a combination of Integration and Unit testing to ensure that the our code is as bug-free as possible.
 All the tests can be found in `lib/python/qmk/tests/`.
+You can run all the tests with `qmk pytest`.

 At the time of this writing our tests are not very comprehensive.
 Looking at the current tests and writing new test cases for untested situations is a great way to both familiarize yourself with the codebase and contribute to QMK.